PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 ![Insert a single row into a data store](https://res.cloudinary.com/pipedreamin/image/upload/v1648060286/docs/components/CleanShot_2022-03-23_at_14.31.05_2x_swrdrh.png)

-After selecting this action, you'll be presented with the 3 key options to finish setup:
+After selecting this action, you'll be presented with the 3 options to finish setup:

 ![Configure the action](https://res.cloudinary.com/pipedreamin/image/upload/v1648063057/docs/components/CleanShot_2022-03-23_at_15.17.30_2x_snunyz.png)